praqma-test/submod-green/README.md

-# submod-red
+# submod-green
-A super-repository for a submodule setup.
+A superproject for a submodule setup.

 This repository uses these submodules: